Learn more about how Ohio State is leading the way in organ transplantation!

-- Wait times for patients with living kidney donors are reduced from years to months, potentially avoiding dialysis
+Wait times for recipients are reduced from years to months, potentially avoiding dialysis.

-- Transplant recipients have better outcomes with kidneys from living donors
+- Recipients have better outcomes with kidneys from living donors.

-- Kidneys transplanted from living donors may last nearly twice as long as kidneys from deceased donors
+- Kidneys from living donors may last nearly twice as long as kidneys from deceased donors.

 About half of the transplants performed at Ohio State are performed with kidneys from living donors.
 Often living donors are family members, but a growing number are friends or co-workers.
 There are also people who choose to donate a kidney without having a specific recipient in mind.
 These extraordinary people are called non-directed or altruistic donors.